Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

   * [CSS validator result](https://codebeautify.org/cssvalidate) did not find any major error.

 ## Deployment
-The website was deployed on github.
+The website was deployed on github as well as Heroku for sharing live version.

-Live version of the website can be found [here](https://cookbook-flask-mongo.herokuapp.com/)
+Live version of the website can be found on heroku [here](https://cookbook-flask-mongo.herokuapp.com/).

 ## Credits
 * Smooth scrolldown effect JS [w3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section1)